 Effective: February 15, 2010

-This Privacy Notice covers information which you give the Journal of Commerce (us) about yourself and your professional background as you register for this website, www.joc.com and as you participate in or subscribe to any of our Journal of Commerce-branded offerings including our face-to-face events around the world, web sites or online venues hosted on servers in the United States, any of our print publications distributed in the United States, subscribe to services, or volunteer information in any social media context.
+This Privacy Notice covers information which you give the Journal of Commerce (us) about yourself and your professional background as you register for this website, www.joc.com and as you participate in or subscribe to any of our JOC-branded offerings including our face-to-face events around the world, web sites or online venues hosted on servers in the United States, any of our print publications distributed in the United States, subscribe to services, or volunteer information in any social media context.

 Information That Identifies You